chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 * ACL on Opscode Hosted Chef
 * Timeout retrieving files from S3 or other transient S3 error.
-* Creating a data bag item when the bag doesn’t exist
+* Creating a data bag item when the bag doesn't exist

 # 404 Not Found